-“I live in Sioux City my wife and two kids.”
+“I live in Sioux City with my wife and two kids.”

 “I’m Brian Vakulskas, I’m a lawyer in Sioux City.
 I met John through Dan, and he always intrigued me was his nickname growing up was ‘weasel’ and my brother had a friend named ‘weasel’.
 That always stuck out to me.”

 As adults, the Vakulskas Brothers kept close contact with their friend.
 A relationship built on intelligence and humor.

 “I would go to Iowa City to a lot of games and such.
 I would meet up with Jon down there.
 He went by Jon then and he dropped the name weasel.
 We both shared a love of reading,” said Brian Vakulskas.